ssube/isolex/docs/handler/LearnHandler.md

-# Learn Handler
+# Learn Controller

-The learn handler handles learning new commands.
+The learn controller handles learning new commands.

 ## Config